chris-bradley/dungeon_of_doom/README.md

 The initial number of each spells is the character's Aura at multiplied by four if the spell requires the Necronomicon or by three if the spell requires the Scrolls.
 Casting a spell reduces the character's Aura by 0.2.

 When casting a spell, the player is prompted to type a spell number.
 The spell numbers are:
+ - From the Necronomicon:
     - `1`: Superzap
       - Kills the active monster
-   - Requires the Necronomicon
     - `2`: Sanctuary
       - Converts the current location to a Safe Place if empty
-   - Requires the Necronomicon
     - `3`: Teleport
       - Teleports the character to a random location
-   - Requires the Necronomicon
+ - From the Scrolls:
     - `4`: Powersurge
       - Increases the character's Strength and Vitality.
 The increase in the number of points is between one and the number of remaining Powersurges
       - Reduces the character's Aura by an additional point
-   - Requires the Scrolls
     - `5`: Metamorphosis
       - Changes the current location into a random item.
-   - Requires the Scrolls
     - `6`: Healing
       - Returns the character's Strength and Vitality to their initial values.
       - Reduces the character's Aura by an additional point
-   - Requires the Scrolls

 #### Saving Games